 Samb is better than I thought he was.
 He has some very good basketball instincts and coordination and a really nice looking mid range J. He rebounds above the rim and keeps the ball high, and always dunks with two hands.
 The only drawback right now is strength and conditioning, which is fixable, especially with Arnie Kander.
 I see no problem bringing him over for some d-league development.
 Samb is the epitome of a low-risk high-reward type of investment.

+He is weak, but he fights.
+Our other choice of who to play in the rotation is Mohammed right now.
+Mohammed is just as weak, and does not even give effort to stay near the basket.
+The slightest push, and Mohammed comes flying far from the basket and any chance of a rebound.
 Since we have to have some center in the rotation, I say play Samb.
 This does not mean he has to play a whole lot.
 Maybe 7 to 10 minutes a game.
 Just enough to make the other team think we have a tall center they have to worry about when they shoot.
 Keep them looking over their shoulder a bit.

 I agree 100%.